 Guidelines for Selectees from Previous Volumes of Hold and Improve:

 Congratulations on having been selected for a previous volume, and thank you for your contribution.
 As a previous selectee of Hold and Improve you may still make a submission for an upcoming volume.
 However, preference will be given to submissions from folks who haven’t yet had that opportunity.
 This helps to ensure that many voices from within the fire community are shared, rather than just a select few.
 If you decide to make a new submission you may consider choosing a different medium.
 For example, if a short story of yours was published but you are also an artist, you may want to make an art submission for an upcoming volume.

 Submission Details and Deadline:

-Submissions will be accepted between November 1st and February 1st and can be submitted to firstname.lastname@example.org Please make sure you have thoroughly read the submission rules prior to sending your submission.
+Volume Bravo submissions will be accepted between December 1st 2022 and January 1st of 2023 by emailing firstname.lastname@example.org Please make sure you have thoroughly read the submission rules prior to sending your submission.